 The simple proposition of flexible pay schedules is to never let this happen.
 By giving your employees access to their earned wages ahead of payday, the simple fact that they have an available balance gives them peace of mind, and it prevents their money from flying out their pockets before they ever get it.

 If you’re struggling to stay competitive, offering a flexible pay schedule is a cheap and sustainable alternative or complement to wage increases and bonuses.
-You’ll increase your applicant pool
+You’ll increase your applicant pool and retention rate

 .
 Your employees will actually save money and have a financial lifeline to keep stress at bay and productivity high.